 Here at Farmers’ Almanac, we love exploring many of the different regional foods enjoyed by our readers and learning about their history and origin.
-Recently, we asked what your favorite go-to pot luck treat was, and Strawberry Pretzel Salad was mentioned over and over.
+Recently, we asked what your favorite go-to pot luck treat was, and Strawberry Pretzel Salad was mentioned over and over, served up both during the holidays and as a creamy cool treat in summer.
 So we decided to do some culinary digging to learn about this sweet and salty favorite (which is ours now, too!).

 What is Strawberry Pretzel Salad?

 Strawberry Pretzel Salad is not a salad at all, but a light dessert that resembles a cheesecake with a sweet-salty pretzel crust made with pretzels, butter, and brown sugar, and a fruit topping.
 For many, this dish is a staple at the holiday dinner table but can be found at potlucks and barbecues all throughout the year.
 Second, pretzel crust is so delicious, we think it should be the base of every dessert!
 Lastly, the recipe is said to have originated in a 1960s cookbook called The Joys of Jell-O™.
 From there, it took off and became an iconic southern tradition, but it’s catching on in all parts of the country.

 With its pretty red and white layers, this dessert definitely looks festive enough for the holidays, but it’s light and airy enough to serve in warm weather months as well.

 Strawberry Pretzel Salad Recipe

 For the Crust:

 2 cups pretzels, crushed (small pretzel sticks or mini twists work best)

 3/4 cup butter, melted

 12-ounce tub of whipped topping, such as Cool Whip®, thawed